sleepymalc/pbb.wtf/README.md

 ## Abstract

-The webpage is built with [gatsby-theme-academic](https://www.npmjs.com/package/gatsby-theme-academic) (under-develop).
+The website is built with [gatsby-theme-academic](https://www.npmjs.com/package/gatsby-theme-academic) (under-develop).
 However, it's already flexible enough for simple usage.
 Also, the development is automatically done by [Vercel](https://vercel.com/).

 ## Building